Please ensure Javascript is enabled for purposes of website accessibility

 • Removal from the public register

 To conclude, whether or not you have received a formal notice, you must prepare to verify your identity.
-Understand who must verify their identity with Companies House and the timelines in place to not miss the compliance requirements.
+Understand who must verify their identity with Companies House and the timelines in place to avoid missing compliance requirements.

 Additionally, check when your confirmation statement is due to know whether you must register after the compulsory date or within the 12-month transition period.

-Reduce your admin burden and penalties by letting an ACSP handle the verification process for ID checks.
+Reduce your admin burden and penalties by letting an ACSP handle ID verification.
 This ensures your company information is accurate and up to date.

 Subscribe